 Hi and welcome to my page!
 I am so happy you found me and are taking a look around.
-If you are considering counseling, I think the most important thing to know about me is….I am human just like you!
+If you are considering therapy, I think the most important thing to know about me is….I am human just like you!
 I have experienced pain, trials, ups, downs and all the beautiful in-betweens in life.
 I am a mother, a wife, a friend, and a woman who loves God.
 I know that connecting with people, bearing witness to their “stuff”, and sitting in the hard places is where the healing happens.

 Therapy will be your safe place.
 I come along side you right where you are.
 I provide a relaxed, supportive, and nonjudgmental environment.
 We move at your pace and comfort level.
 I understand that it is not easy to talk about the things that weigh heavy on your heart.
 This is a no pressure, no stress zone.